Where to Stay in Brisbane First Time: 7 Best Areas

 Stay in South Bank / South Brisbane if you want a central location; you are traveling with family; you are couples; you want to be near the attractions, you like outdoor activities, you don’t mind not being central to nightlife.

-Best places to stay in Brisbane in South Bank:
+Best places to stay in Brisbane in South Bank for first-timers:

-luxury ($$$): Emporium Hotel South Bank This 5-star hotel is 400m from South Bank Parkland, close to Brisbane Exhibition Centre, City Botanical Gardens, Riverstage, Wheel of Brisbane, and Boggo Road Gaol.
+luxury ($$$): Emporium Hotel South Bank, 5-star hotel, one of the best hotels in Brisbane for families and couples of all ages, located easy walk from South Bank Parkland, close to major attractions such as Brisbane Exhibition Centre, Botanical Gardens, Riverstage, Wheel of Brisbane, and Boggo Road Gaol.

 Situated North-East of Brisbane CBD, Fortitude Valley, known as They Valley by locals, is a fantastic spot to stay in if you want an alternative scene with excellent bars and trendy shopping districts.